 A member of the HM armed forces while is serving in the UK and while they remain exempt from immigration control can apply for their spouses/civil partners and children to travel to the UK.

 Till the time someone is serving in HM armed forces in the UK, he is exempt from immigration control.
-However, once their period of enlistment, service or training is over, they will cease to be exempt from immigration control.
+However, once their period of enlistment, service, or training is over, they will cease to be exempt from immigration control.
 After their term is over they either need to leave or apply to regularize their stay in the UK.
-Now, if they wish to continue to stay in the UK they can apply for the indefinite leave to remain.
+Now, if they wish to continue to stay in the UK they can apply for indefinite leave to remain.

 If the applicant meets the following conditions, he may be granted the ILR:

 - He has completed at least 4 years’ service with HM Armed Forces;

 - He has been medically discharged from the HM Forces;

 - He was discharged from HM Armed Forces on completion of engagement;

 - He was not discharged more than 2 years before the date of application; and